 River of Life: Indigenous Youth Suicide Prevention

-The River of Life course discusses strategies designed to strengthen the protective factors of youth at risk.
+The River of Life course discusses strategies designed to strengthen the protective factors of youth considering suicide.

 ASIST: Applied Suicide Intervention Skills Training